Wondering how much caffeine is in Mountain Dew compared to other sodas?

 Here is a helpful article about the differences between the Red, Black, and Dead Eye coffees.

-A standard 8 oz cup (236.5 ml) of Red Eye coffee contains 158 mg of caffeine and zero calories.
+A standard 8-oz cup (236.5 ml) of Red Eye coffee contains 158 mg of caffeine and zero calories.

-Which is drastically different from the 12 oz can (354.8 ml) of Mountain Dew, which contains 54 mg of caffeine and 170 calories (711 kJ).
+This is drastically different from the 12-oz can (354.8 ml) of Mountain Dew, which contains 54 mg of caffeine and 170 calories (711 kJ).

 Tea